PLT-Columbia/Prog-4-Control-Flow-Graph/README.md

 In previous assignments for syntax analysis and sematic analysis, you worked with `clang`, the LLVM frontend for C C++ and Objective-C.

-The core of LLVM is the [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation) (IR), a low-level programming language similar to assembly, which abstract away most details of the high-level programming language and the target.
+The core of LLVM is the [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation) (IR), a low-level programming language similar to assembly, which abstract away most details of the high-level programming language and also the target machine specific nuances.
 When compiling a programming language under LLVM, it will first convert the specific programming language into IR, then perform analysis / optimizations against the IR, and finally generate the target binary code (e.g. x86, ARM, ...).

 Optimizations are implemented as Passes that traverse some portion of a program to either collect information or transform the program.
 For more details about LLVM Pass, see [Writing an LLVM Pass](https://llvm.org/docs/WritingAnLLVMPass.html).

 We will work with IR and LLVM pass for this assignment.
+More specifically, we will learn to generate how to create [Control Flow Graph](https://en.wikipedia.org/wiki/Control-flow_graph)s(CFG) from LLVM IR, and how to do lightweight analysis on the CFG.
+Analysis of Control Flow Graphs is an essential part of compiler for [progam optimization](https://en.wikipedia.org/wiki/Program_optimization).
+We will learn more about CFG and its other applications in the class.

 ### Get started

-1. Convert `bubble.c` to IR:
+1. Convert `bubble.c` (from the `examples` directory) to IR:
 ```
 LLVM_HOME="<the absolute path to llvm-pproject>"
 export PATH="$LLVM_HOME/build/bin:$PATH"